janrembold/gulp-zetzer/readme.md

 ```

 All possible options are listed in the main [zetzer] project.

-The only gulp-zetzer specific option is 'quite' that defaults to 'false'.
-Setting this option to 'true' removes the processed file information from the command line.

 New features should be implemented in [zetzer].
 This is just a Gulp "front-end".
 [zetzer]: https://github.com/brainshave/zetzer